 1425 SQ.
 FT. | FLOOR PLAN

-When the hotel opened in 1892, the Onyx Room was known as the Grand Salon and featured white onyx wainscoting and columns, as well as an immense central medallion on the ceiling in the center of the room.
-Although the original onyx remains, over time the mural was destroyed.
-In 1980 the hotel commissioned artist M. Lloyd Way to recreate it, using notes from the hotel’s original brochure: ‘here are blue skies and soft fleecy clouds amid which rosy, blossom-wreathed cupids disport themselves.’
-Since the artist had nothing more to go on, he painted the cupids faces utilizing his relatives’ (and his) likenesses, giving an adult-look to each of the cherubs.
+When the hotel opened in 1892, the Onyx Room was known as the Grand Salon.
+The room featured white-onyx wainscoting and columns, as well as a medallion mural on the ceiling.
+After a century of aging, the hotel commissioned artist M. Lloyd Way to recreate the medallion mural.
+The new mural was inspired by writing on the hotel’s original brochure: “here are blue skies and soft fleecy clouds amid which rosy, blossom-wreathed cupids disport themselves”.
+M. Lloyd Way added a personal touch by painting the cupid’s faces to resemble his family and friends.